 Our easy to understand building reports are written in plain English and are typically supported with over 100 photographs.
-This means that you will be made aware of any costly or not so obvious problems if they exist at the property.
+The detailed building report will outline any problem areas with the house and you will be made fully aware of any costly or not so obvious problems if they exist at the property.

 It makes sense when investing hundreds of thousands of dollars to be sure you know what condition the property is really in.